 Anonymous land trust

-When you set up the land trust prior to forming your entity, you'll be able to obtain both anonymity and limit liability, because the member for the entity is simply the name of your anonymous trust.
+When you set up the land trust prior to forming your entity, you'll be able to both obtain anonymity and limit liability because the member for the entity is simply the name of your anonymous trust.
 When a lawyer runs a search for "John Doe" and all his assets are held in land trusts, all the attorney might find is an individual personal residence, as mentioned above.
 This makes it extremely difficult, if not impossible, to trace the ownership to you.

 Selecting the appropriate entity for your real estate will depend on how it's used and the business structure behind it, as well as the tax implications the property owner is seeking.
 Real estate is most often held in a limited liability company (LLC) but can also be held in a limited partnership (LP) for more than one owner.
 Another option is a corporation.

-It also helps if you have multiple properties all held in separate entities, if one gets sued, the other assets can't be touched.
+It also helps if you have multiple properties all held in separate entities: If one gets sued, the other assets can't be touched.
 Make sure you maintain your corporate veil appropriately, or the entity may be seen as null in the court's eyes.
 You can also potentially layer your entities or even have them held by an offshore trust.

-Equity stripping can contain many different facets, but ultimately you're trying to separate and remove equity or value your business or property may hold.
+Equity stripping can contain many different facets, but ultimately, you're trying to separate and remove equity or value that your business or property may hold.
 It's basically creating debt as a form of asset protection.
 You can use your equity in the property as collateral against another loan, take a lien against it, or pull a secured line of credit.
 If other businesses have rights to the equity, it's that much less the creditors or prosecutor can access.